UniToolCall: Unifying Tool-Use Representation, Data, and Evaluation for LLM Agents: Experiments

+Our synthetic pipeline is designed to provide structurally controlled supervision rather than to replace the scale and domain breadth of large public corpora.
+To validate its design, we conduct targeted ablations.
+First, we isolate the impact of structural distribution by comparing synthetic versus public data profiles and evaluate the benefits of a mixed-complexity curriculum (Ablations I \& II).
+Second, we assess the intrinsic necessity of our Anchor Linkage mechanism for multi-turn coherence (Ablation III).
+Additional comprehensive analyses are detailed in Appendix~\ref{sec:exp_details}.
+These include the framework's robustness to varying candidate pool sizes, the disentangled contributions of specific public and synthetic data components, its true zero-shot generalization to unseen tools, as well as consistent scaling laws across model sizes from 0.6B to 4B.

-\paragraph{Ablation I: Structural profile of public vs. synthetic data} Evaluated globally across the entire benchmark (Table~\ref{tab:ablation_composition}), the public subset naturally achieves strong overall scores due to its broad linguistic and domain coverage.
-However, its inherent serial-to-parallel ratio is severely skewed (1:5.69), indicating a dominance of flatter, independent invocation patterns.
+\paragraph{Ablation I: Structural profile of public vs. synthetic data} Evaluated globally (Table~\ref{tab:ablation_composition}), the public subset achieves strong scores due to broad coverage.
+However, its serial-to-parallel ratio is severely skewed (1:5.69), indicating a dominance of flat, independent invocations.
 In contrast, our synthetic pipeline explicitly injects denser sequential dependencies (1:1.91).
-We isolate the impact of this structural bias using the BFCL v3 fine-grained analysis in Figure~\ref{fig:bfcl_ratio}.
-As the proportion of parallel tasks increases (x-axis), all evaluation scores artificially inflate, confirming that serial dependencies are inherently more challenging.
+We isolate this structural bias using BFCL v3 (Figure~\ref{fig:bfcl_ratio}).
+Notably, the filtered BFCL v3 multi-hop subset contains 141 parallel but only 3 purely serial instances, highlighting that strict step-by-step trajectories are exceedingly scarce in public benchmarks.
+Despite the limited absolute number of serial anchors, we utilize rigorous stratified sampling based on these instances to dynamically scale the parallel-to-serial ratio.
+As the proportion of parallel tasks increases (x-axis), all evaluation scores generally inflate.
+Despite the sparsity of purely serial instances, this trend indicates that serial dependencies are inherently more challenging for models to resolve.
 Crucially, the comparative advantage between synthetic and public data dynamically shifts across this spectrum.
 In heavily sequential scenarios, the Synthetic Mixed data demonstrates clear superiority over the Public Mixed baseline across metrics.
 This indicates that our pipeline's explicit constraint modeling effectively tackles deep inter-step dependencies.
 Conversely, as the parallel proportion rises, the Public Mixed baseline gradually catches up, benefiting from its inherent abundance of flat, independent invocations.
-This dynamic complementarity proves that while public data provides a robust baseline for parallel tasks through massive domain exposure, synthetic data is an indispensable supplement for injecting precise, controllable sequential reasoning.
+While the limited number of purely serial anchors means this analysis is primarily heuristic, the observed dynamic complementarity suggests that public data provides a robust baseline for parallel tasks, whereas synthetic data acts as an effective supplement for enhancing precise, controllable sequential reasoning.